Thu, 19 Nov 2009 - 4:41 PM CST

 The U.S. Assemblies of God national offices are located at 1445 N. Boonville Avenue, Springfield, Missouri.
-It houses the denomination’s executive and administrative offices, service divisions and departments, and the Gospel Publishing House printing plant which produces over 10 tons of literature daily.
+It houses the denomination’s executive and administrative offices, service divisions and departments, and the Gospel Publishing House printing plant which ships over 6 tons of literature daily.

 History And Polity Of The Assemblies Of God